klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 The course in Linear Algebra transfigured my view of mathematics.
 It was no longer about memorizing algorithms.
 Linear Algebra is a self-contained theory.
-It's abstract, yet concrete because it's geometric.
+It's abstract, yet concrete because it's geometric so it evokes mental pictures.
-It evokes mental pictures.
+Soon after the course ended, I quit engineering and began my studies in mathematics.

 <p style="text-align: center;">~</p>